0xAtef/0xAtef/README.md

 <img src="https://rishavanand.github.io/static/images/greetings.gif" align="center" style="width: 100%" />
 </div>

-<h1 align="center">Hi 👋, I'm Mohamed Atef</h1>
+<h1 align="center">I'm Mohamed Atef</h1>

-I'm Cyber Security Engineer Who is Passionate about Incident Response, Digital Forensics, Threat Emulation, Threat Detection, Threat Hunting, Coding/Scripting & Task Automate.
+Cyber Security Engineer Who is Passionate about Incident Response, Digital Forensics, Threat Emulation, Threat Detection, Threat Hunting, Coding/Scripting & Task Automate.
 My Most Interesting Is Learning A New Knowledge/Skill And Find A Better Way To Implement It / Use It In My Daily Tasks.

 Currently, I Senior SOC Analyst & Incident Responder  with over a year of experience in The Security Operation Center.